bigyihsuan/combined-american-signal-set-2/README.md

 # Combined American Signal Set 2

-An unofficial successor to the "Combined Americal Signal Set" by Pikka et al, with the goal to be updated to use NML, and support JGRPP's multi-aspect signals.
+A JGRPP-only, unofficial successor to the "Combined Americal Signal Set" by Pikka et al, with the goal to be updated to use NML, and support JGRPP's multi-aspect signals.

 ## Goals

-- [ ] Reimplement CASS in NML
+- [ ] Reimplement a subset CASS in NML
+  - [ ] Block
+  - [ ] Path
+  - [ ] One-way Path
+  - [ ] No-Entry
 - [ ] Implement multi-aspect signals into CASS2
 - [ ] Backport to work with vanilla OpenTTD